 SECTION I. ORGANIZATIONAL OVERVIEW

-Stand Up Placer is a private, non-profit 501(c) (3) community-based organization providing comprehensive services to victims of domestic violence and sexual assault in Placer County.
+Stand Up Placer is a private, non-profit 501(c) (3) community-based organization providing comprehensive services to victims of domestic violence, sexual assault, and Human Trafficking in Placer County.

 Stand Up Placer firmly believes that everyone deserves to live a life free from violence.
-We provide victims of domestic violence and sexual violence in Placer County with the support and skills to build the self- determined life they desire.
+We provide victims of domestic violence, sexual assault, and human trafficking in Placer County with the support and skills to build the self- determined life they desire.